 The Territory of the Tribe of Naphtali

 The southern portion of Naphtali has been called the “Garden of Palestine.”
-It was of unparalled fertility.
-It was the principal scene of our Jesus’ public ministry.
-Here most of his parables were spoken and his miracles performed.
+It was of unparallel fertility.
+It was the principal scene of Jesus’ public ministry.
+Here most of his parables were spoken, and his miracles performed.

 The Tribe of Naphtali is Invaded

 Naphtali was the first tribe to be invaded by Benhadad, king of Syria, in the reigns of Baasha, king of Israel, and Asa, king of Judah.

 the reign of Pekah, king of Israel, the Assyrians under Tiglath-pileser swept over the whole north of Israel and carried the people into captivity.
 And thus, the kingdom of Israel came to an end.
 This occurred around B.C.
 722.